budiherma1/TestJavan/README.md

-- Make sure you have docker on your local machine this app contain 2 service:
+- Make sure you have docker on your local machine
+- This app contain 2 service:
   - test_javan_be (DB included)
   - test_javan_fe